CeyLabs/Next-ShadCN-Template/README.md

 6. **Environment Variables**:
    - Use `.env.local` for local environment variables
    - Never commit `.env.local` to version control
+   - For more extensive environment variables and type-safety, use [t3-env](https://env.t3.gg/)

 ## Getting Started